Published on

 Software engineering a long term team sport.
 If you do things right, it will help you, your team, as well as the folks who will join after you're gone.
 Being an effective developer pays off really well, companies desperately want such folks and there's always a huge shortage of folks who take ownernship of things and improve things for not just themselves but the whole team.
 Wrong decisions of today can become burden for years to come and this is a very common in large startups and public companies.

-References:
+Credits and References:

 All the best!